-Using Shelf Pond Plants dragonflies and damselflies climb out of ponds now.
+Using Marginal Shelf Pond Plants dragonflies and damselflies are climbing out of ponds now.

 - Plants used by dragonflies and damselfly larvae all have their roots and baskets below the water surface.

-- The water bound larvae can start to climb on foliage below the water surface.
+- The water-based larvae start to climb on foliage below the water surface.

-- On their final metamorphosis into adulthood the larvae will continue to climb up the stem into the air.
+- To have their final metamorphosis into adulthood the larvae will climb up the stem into the air.

-- Alisma plantago-aquatica, Butomus umbellatus, Carex acutiformis, Cyperus, water Iris, Typha or Pontederia varieties are all good for this task.
+- Or look at Alisma plantago-aquatica, Anemopsis californica, Butomus umbellatus, Carex acutiformis, Cyperus, Eriophorum angustifolium, water Iris, Lythrum salicaria, Typha or Pontederia varieties which are all good varieties for this.

-- Emerging larvae will climb up the stems and grip tightly before pushing a slit down the back of its outer casing
+- Emerging larvae will climb up the stems and grip tightly on before pushing open a slit down in the back of its outer casing.

-- It will push its way free of the casing and hang onto the stem to harden its body and inflate the veins in its wings for flight.
+- It will push its way free of the casing.
+Then hang onto the stem to harden its body and inflate the veins in its wings ready for flight.

-- It will leave an empty casing abandoned on the plants.
+- The empty casing is abandoned on the plant.

 - Within hours you can see the adults flit and fly above the water and within days they will mate.

-- The adult stage is usually the shortest in the life-cycle and rarely lasts for more than a few weeks.
+- The adult stage is usually the shortest in the dragon or damselfly life-cycle and rarely lasts for more than a few weeks.

-- You may see the female deposit her eggs back into the pond by stretching her ovipositor (tail) down under the water surface into the plants or into mud in the margins of the pond.
+- She stretches her ovipositor (tail) down under the water surface into the plants or into mud in the margins of the pond.

 See all our photos of the lifecycle stages of dragon or damselflies on our Tips and Advice page.